Quantum transient heat transport in the hyper-parametric oscillator: Transient heat transport: nonlinear system

-Figs.~\ref{fig:nonlinear current single}(b,c) depict the total amount of energy supplied to the system, which is given by the integral of transient heat current, $Q(t) = \int_{0}^{t} dt' I(t')$. in the presence of SFWM [Fig.~\ref{fig:nonlinear current single} (b)], we can extract more energy from the system as we increase both temperature and $Y$ reflecting the functional behaviour when $\nu < 0$.
-The transition of total heat variation occurs when $Y$ is slightly larger than $Y_{c}$ as $Q < 0$ when the transient negative heat current compensates the heating induced at the very beginning.
-Such a non-equilibrium phase transition does not happen in the presence of XPM [Fig.~\ref{fig:nonlinear current single} (c)] as there is no ground-state transition and also due to the positivity of the Hamiltonian (see Sec.~\ref{sec:quantum nonlinear}).
+Figures~\ref{fig:nonlinear current single}(c,d) depict the total amount of energy supplied to the system, which is given by the integral of transient heat current, $Q(t) = \int_{0}^{t} dt' I(t')$.
+In the presence of TPH [Fig.~\ref{fig:nonlinear current single}(c)], we can extract more energy from the system as we increase both temperature and $Y$ reflecting the functional behaviour when $\nu < 0$.
+The system transits from a heating phase with $Y < Y_c$ to a cooling phase for $Y > Y_c$.
+Such a nonequilibrium phase transition does not occur in the presence of XPM [Fig.~\ref{fig:nonlinear current single}(d)] as there is no ground-state transition and also due to the positivity of the Hamiltonian (see Sec.~\ref{sec:quantum nonlinear}).
 An increment of $Z$ does not significantly change $Q$, and only a change in temperature affects the energy variation.

-Let us now consider the two baths case to study non-equilibrium transient heat current.
-As above, $8$ is the maximum number of particles we take into account.
-Fig.~\ref{fig:noneq current} illustrates the total current $I_{\text{tot}}$ in the presence of SFWM (a), XPM (b) and the net current $I_{\text{net}}$ of SFWM (c), XPM (d) respectively.
+Let us now consider the case of two baths to study the nonequilibrium transient heat current.
+As above, $8$ is the maximum number of photons we take into account.
+Fig.~\ref{fig:noneq current} illustrates the total current $I_{\text{tot}}$ in the presence of TPH (a), XPM (b) and the net current $I_{\text{net}}$ of TPH (c), XPM (d), respectively.
 The temperature of each bath is $T_{1/2} = T \pm \Delta T$, with $\Delta T/T = 5\%$ indicating linear response regime.
-The total current does not show a qualitative difference to the single bath case as it is simply given by the sum of individual currents.
+The total current does not show a qualitative difference to the single bath case as the sum of individual currents simply gives it.
 The net current in the absence of coupling $Y = Z = 0$ corresponds to the linear system and matches the analytic result of Eq.~\eqref{eq:Landauer's formula}.
-The net current is no longer time independent (see Fig.~\ref{fig:noneq current}) in the presence of nonlinear interactions, mainly due to the mixing of the normal modes $c$ and $d$.
+The net current is no longer time-independent in the presence of nonlinear interactions (see Figs.~\ref{fig:noneq current}(c,d)), mainly due to the mixing of the normal modes $c$ and $d$.
 Either the net current monotonically increases ($Y/\omega = 0.5$) or is non-monotonic in time ($Y /\omega= 1$).